 Pierce Atwood attorneys from offices firmwide have worked in partnership with GLAD to help establish equal justice under law for the LGBTQ community.
 Whether providing oral arguments on behalf of a divorce case for a same-sex couple, challenging a denial of widow’s benefits in a same-sex marriage, or successfully arguing that “a parent is a parent, regardless, of gender,” we are proud to provide ongoing support to GLAD attorneys.

-Mary Bonauto of GLAD recently said, “Pierce Atwood has long partnered with GLAD on a pro-bono basis to establish equal justice under law for the LGBT communities.
+Mary Bonauto of GLAD said, “Pierce Atwood has long partnered with GLAD on a pro-bono basis to establish equal justice under law for the LGBT communities.
 We wouldn’t have been able to make the strides that we’ve made thus far if it wasn’t for the attorneys who have given their time and expertise to advancing a whole range of LGBTQ issues.
 There is much more to do, but it’s great to have Pierce Atwood in our corner.”

 Learn more about GLAD.